Best Car Bike Racks of 2020

 Best for Easy Installation and Removal

 The Yakima High Road is a rock-solid roof-mounted bike rack with an incredibly easy installation process.
-If you will be taking your bike rack off of your vehicle with any frequency, this is a fantastic choice.
+If you will be taking your bike rack off your vehicle with any frequency, this is a fantastic choice.
 The installation process requires no tools and is as simple as flipping a lever, tightening or loosening a thumb roller, and reclamping.
 Once you understand the process, it can be completed in as little as three minutes.
-Another convenient perk is that this bike rack arrives completely assembled.
-When in use, it's is a relatively user-friendly rack that supplies a solid hold to your bicycle.
+Another convenient perk is that this rack arrives completely assembled.
+When in use, it's is a relatively user-friendly rack choice that provides a solid hold to your bicycle.

 Read review: Yakima High Road

 Bike Editor Jeremy Benson and multi-discipline bike racer Curtis Smith supply the experience and know-how behind this review.
 Jeremy is the author of two books - Mountain Bike Tahoe and Backcountry Ski and Snowboard Routes: California.
 A 17-year North Lake Tahoe resident, Jeremy races and rides mountain and gravel bikes obsessively in the summer months.
 Curtis races for the Bikes Plus/Sierra Nevada team in road, mountain, and cyclocross.
 He has placed first overall in the Sierra Cup.
 Both Benson and Smith travel with bikes regularly and are very familiar with bike racks of all kinds.
 Pat Donahue is a newcomer to this review.
 He is a mountain bike fiend that has experience with all types of bike racks from trunk racks to hitch racks over his cycling career.
 He is also skilled in the art of breaking things, which makes him a great at evaluating durability.